jasongrimes/grimesit-mm/_pages/services.md

 ## Web infrastructure

-From bare metal to the cloud, servers to VMs, and containers to serverless, I've been scaling real-world web applications for decades.
+From bare metal to cloud, servers to VMs, containers to serverless, I've been scaling real-world web applications for decades.
 Before that, I was a network engineer in Silicon Valley.
-I know TCP/IP.
+I know the stack from TCP/IP on up.

 ### Development environments

 I run all my development environments in Docker containers.
-That way I can closely reproduce production environments, isolate my own computer from volatile development changes, and take advantage of portable containerized environments.
+Using containers protects my own computer from my constantly changing development environments, and it can also be made to closely reproduce production environments, and even simplify deployment and infrastructure operations.

 Visual Studio Code and Docker Desktop make it easy to do development this way.

+For new projects, GitHub Codespaces can be an easy way to get up and running with a simple dev environment, and to make quick changes in any codebase without the developer having to hassle with creating a local dev enviroment first.

 ### Production infrastructure

-The production infrastructure needeed for running a web application can be purchased on a scale roughly from "most expensive, least effort" to "least expense, most effort".
+The production infrastructure needeed for running a web application is acquired on a scale from roughly "most expensive, least effort" to "least expense, most effort".
+Every business has to find its own sweet spot for its own needs and budget.

 For new or experimental applications, full-featured **managed platform** providers like Vercel, Heroku, or Digital Ocean can be useful.
 But they tend to become overly expensive beyond early stages.